 The key audit matters are those that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and we do not provide a separate opinion on these matters.

-Current risk of property and casualty reserve amounting to \$28,701,246,827 and outstanding claims provision for claims incurred but not reported reserve amounting to (\$3,067,811,499)
+Current risk of property and casualty reserve amounting to \$28,701,246,827 and claims not reported reserve amounting to (\$3,067,811,499)

 See note 3 (o) to the consolidated financial statements.